n64blog/n64blog.github.io/_posts/2017-2-5-Getting-jiggy-with-banjo-kazooie-on-xbox 360-and-xbox-one.md

 ![Banjo-Kazooie save file screen (Xbox 360)](/assets/post/banjo-kazooie-xbox-360-save-file-screen.png)

 Apparently, this was how it was meant to work in the original N64 version, but hardware limitations at the time prevented the development team from implementing a system that could keep track of the current number of notes across multiple worlds.
-Regardless, this change doesn’t dumbs down the game, and rather it just streamlines it, which is ideal for those of us who have since grown up and taken on a number of life commitments in the process.
+Regardless, this change doesn’t dumbs down the game, and rather it just streamlines it.
+It is ideal for those of us who have since grown up and taken on a number of life commitments in the process.

 ## Beauty is in the eye of the beholder ##